 - Embrace measurement and accountability – Efficiency can’t happen without accountability.
 This can be established with your staffing partner by setting qualitative and quantitative KPI’s, to ensure that they are aligned with the goals you’ve set for the campaign.

 - Dynamic improvement – During every stage of a campaign, from inception to final delivery, a review of the performance can ensure that every day, the staff is delivering the best executions for maximum results.

 By identifying and committing to these principles, you can find a staffing company that will automatically be a forethought, and maximize the impact of your campaign.

-Kelly Springs-Kelley is the Marketing Director at Elevate Staffing.
-When she's not creating content or pondering the future of in-person consumer engagement, Kelly can be found hiking the mountains of Arizona with her 2 kids and 3 dogs.
+Kelly Springs-Kelley is a marketing veteran who specializes in digital and experiential.
+When she's not creating compelling content or pondering the future of in-person consumer engagement, Kelly can be found hiking the mountains of Arizona with her 2 kids and 3 dogs.